theLostShark/mini-proyects/README.md

 - 🎮 **js-rock-paper-scissors-game**
   using JavaScript, html and css.

-- 🎨 soon, color generator
+- 🎨 **js-colors-generator**
+  generate a color palette of sRGB random colors, using JavaScript, html and css.

 **PHP**
 - 🛒 **crud_tienda**